themrsung/themrsung/_posts/2023-07-26-Rotating-a-3D-Vector.md

 #### Ambiguity

-This may not even seem like a problem at first, but when you'll probably lose all faith in Euler angles once you hear the argument.
+This may not even seem like a problem at first, but you'll probably lose all faith in Euler angles once you hear the argument.

 First of all, what does 45 degrees towards positive yaw mean?
 A physicist would probably say it means a counter-clockwise rotation along the Y axis.